UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 Often inheritance is used to specify some very corner case of the class.

 In many cases this can be replace with composition.

-Composition is a way to replace the framework approach: instead of subclassing a class to specialize it's behavior, one can set an attribute as a completely different object to configure its behavior
+Composition is a way to replace the framework approach: instead of subclassing a class to specialize its behavior, one can set an attribute as a completely different object to configure its behavior

 Let's consider a very simple class that print a message.